|Real Name||Abdul Hayee|

 - In 1943, he moved to Lahore where he joined Dayal Singh College.

-- He was elected the President of the Student Federation and it was there where he published his first book, Talkhiyaan (a collection of poems) in 1945.
+- He was elected the President of the Student Federation and it was there that he published his first book, Talkhiyaan (a collection of poems) in 1945.

-- He also worked as an editor of Urdu magazines such as Shaahkaar, Adaab-e-Lateef, Savera, etc.
+- He also worked as the editor of many Urdu magazines such as Shaahkaar, Adaab-e-Lateef, and Savera.

 - In the 1970s, he built a bungalow in Bombay and named that as Parchaiyaan (Shadows).
 He lived there until his death.